Sulu (Tausug) Delicacies

 #10.
 Where is black rice commonly found abroad?

-We appreciate you taking time to learn about Filipino food heritage with us.
+We appreciate you taking time to learn about Filipino food heritage with us

 Please comment below and share your quiz experience with us.
 Your feedback helps ExpPH Blog grow better content for you.

 A Filipino web developer with a background in Computer Engineering.
-The founder of ExpPH Blog, running a Philippines-focused platform that shares insights on careers, freelancing, travel, and lifestyle.
-Passionate about helping Filipinos grow, he writes and curates stories that educate, connect, and inspire readers nationwide.
+Founder of ExpPH Blog and ExpPH Business Guide, creating practical content on OFW guidance, business, finance, freelancing, travel, and lifestyle.
+Passionate about helping Filipinos grow, he shares insights that educate, empower, and inspire readers nationwide.